Mechanic92/Mechanic92/README.md

 Contributing
 We urge users to provide feedback to enhance the accuracy and usability of the tool.
 Contributions from the community are welcome:

-Fork the Repository
-Create a New Branch:
-bash
-Copy code
-git checkout -b feature/your-feature-name
-Make Your Changes
-Submit a Pull Request
-Please ensure you follow the code of conduct and adhere to the project's coding standards.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.